|A New Beginning

 Funds for rebuilding are hard to come by since Government’s have their own priorities, so concerned parents decided to pursue their own initiative for raising funds.
 It has been decided to make the new school buildings, hurricane-proof and self-sustaining with their own renewable energy and water supply.
 The first two schools will come up in Dominica and St Kitts.

 The funds required for the project are between US$ 12 to 15 million.
-For raising those funds it is required to have an initial fund amount of US$ 1 to 1.5 million.
+For raising those funds it is required to have an initial fund amount of US$ 1.5 million.

 Dominica and St Kitts have different requirements.